dotnet/docs/docs/core/run-time-config/garbage-collector.md

 - Applies to server garbage collection (GC) on 64-bit Windows operation systems only.
 - Default: Disabled (0).
-- For more information, see [Maoni Stephens' blog entry](https://devblogs.microsoft.com/dotnet/making-cpu-configuration-better-for-gc-on-machines-with-64-cpus/).
+- For more information, see [Making CPU configuration better for GC on machines with > 64 CPUs](https://devblogs.microsoft.com/dotnet/making-cpu-configuration-better-for-gc-on-machines-with-64-cpus/) on Maoni Stephens' blog.

 | | Setting name | Values | Version introduced |
 | - | - | - | - |